betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 - **Not in play:** Checking whether the event has gone in play - as odds change so much in the run I only want to use this strategy pre-play.
 If this cell is populated with a 'FALSE' message it means it's safe to place bets.
 I appreciate that greyhound races don't go in play, but I wanted this check in place anyway in case I (or you!) wanted to use a version of this strategy on horse racing in the future.

-!!! info "Formula Reference:"
-    - 'InPlayCheck' refers to cell E4 in the Cymatic sheet.

 ``` excel hl_lines="7"
 =IFERROR(